polodev/datawookie/content/blog/2017-11-10-durban-twitter-analysis.md

 To be honest, I was pleased to be invited, but when I sat down to consider what I would talk about, I found myself at a loss.
 I'm not *currently* engaged in anything that ticks many of those boxes.

 But I am loathe to turn down an opportunity to speak.
 So I made a plan.
 In retrospect it was not a terribly good plan.
 But it was workable.
 I decided to speak about gauging sentiment relating to the city of Durban using data from Twitter.
-You can find my talk outline [here]({{< relref "2017-11-10-abstract-hello-durban" >}}).
 This post touches on some of my results.

 <!--more-->